ronbarak/Prometheus-Basics/README.md

 **Where to go from here:**

-- It is important to understand PromQL extensively to take advantage of the metrics which one has collected.
-Remember the goal is not just to collect metrics but to derive answers for application related questions.
+- It is important to have a deep understanding of PromQL to take advantage of the metrics which one has collected.
+Remember that the goal is not just to collect metrics but to derive answers for application related questions.
 [This](https://medium.com/@valyala/promql-tutorial-for-beginners-9ab455142085) is a very good resource to get started with PromQL.

 To Do